 Teachers' union President Tom Lessig did not return calls seeking a comment.

 Muth said the district needs someone empowered to handle emergencies in her absence.
-"There is a need to have that person designated,"
+"There is a need to have that person designated," she said.
+"We see it as a safety issue."

 But Craig believes that explanation is "a smoke screen" because elementary school principals in the district aren't backed up by a vice principal.